 Why is it a tessellation?

-Which of the regular tessellations does it remind you about?
+Which of the regular tessellations does it look like it has been made from?

 Can you see how this tessellation has been made?
 Show us.